felixrydberg/appwrite-nuxt-ssr-starter/README.md

 3. **Solution**:
    - The Nginx proxy rewrites cookie domains to work across environments
    - The Nuxt plugin (`plugins/10.appwrite.ts`) reads the session cookie during SSR
-   - The Plugin sets up the Appwrite client and sets the session using the cookie value
+   - The Plugin sets up the Appwrite client and sets the session (During SSR) using the cookie value
    - User data is stored in a shared state accessible to both server and client (Pinia / useState etc.)

 ```ts